Cyber Security & Resilience Assessments

 The Joint Use Modular Plant (JUMP) will perform nuclear-

 energy research using the first reactor module planned for the Carbon Free Power Project (CFPP), a small modular nuclear power plant being built on the INL Site in the mid-2020s.
 The module will support research and development into storage of thermal energy, integration with other energy sources, and potentially, hydrogen production and desalination.
 It will allow researchers to understand the impacts of interfacing these technologies with a full-scale nuclear plant.

 Forward Deployable Microgrid

 Military bases require reliable power with backup systems that can take over if the primary grid is interrupted.
 Diesel generators can provide such backup.
 However, as bases incorporate more renewable sources such as wind and solar, the resulting swings in usage can stress generators and shorten their life spans.
 Such bases look to INL’s experts for solutions.
-The lab has expertise in renewable resource assessment, grid integration, and resilient power systems.
+The lab has expertise in renewable-resource assessment, grid integration, and resilient power systems.
 INL’s engineers welcome the opportunity to move those concepts from the lab setting to real-world demonstrations.
-This will provid e technical input and guidance for more than 25 Department of Defense projects all over the U.S. and abroad.
+This will provide technical input and guidance for more than 25 Department of Defense projects all over the United States and abroad.